unm-digital-history/campus-history/essays/sub/index.md

+In the 1990s drug use in the SUB decreased, but other problems remained.
 In 1996, UNM student Khepran Mathes complained that "the SUB basement still smelled like dried barf."[^note3] That same year, students had to wait to use the telephones in the SUB since there weren't enough to meet the demand for their use. [^note4]

 [^note3]: "Construction screws up east campus", by Khepran Mathes, Daily Lobo, August 26, 1996.